marcmengel/data_dispatcher/docs/ui.rst

         ]
         $ ddisp project create -j /tmp/file_list.json

-When the worker gets next file to process, the JSON representation of file inofrmation includes project and project file attributes:
+When the worker gets next file to process, the JSON representation of file information includes project and project file attributes:

     .. code-block:: shell